-One other data source of significant importance in the analysis supporting recent PCRB filings is claim counts collected and distributed by the Pennsylvania Department of Labor and Industry.
-That source and updates provided to the PCRB by the Department of Labor and Industry have historically allowed for a more current examination of claim activity and claim frequency in the Commonwealth than would have been possible using the PCRB's Unit Statistical Plan.
-The Department of Labor & Industry has cautioned the Bureau that, starting in Calendar Year 2001, their data had been influenced to an unknown extent by changes in reporting practices by some of that Department's data sources.
-The PCRB has, therefore, relied entirely on Statistical Plan data, which also allows for greater detail of analysis in some respects than do the Department of Labor & Industry reports.
+One other data source of potential value in the analysis supporting recent PCRB filings is claim counts collected and distributed by the Pennsylvania Department of Labor and Industry (L&I).
+That source and updates provided to the PCRB by L&I have historically allowed for a more current examination of claim activity and claim frequency in the Commonwealth than would have been possible using the PCRB's Unit Statistical Plan.
+L&I has previously cautioned the Bureau that, starting in Calendar Year 2001, their data had been influenced to an unknown extent by changes in reporting practices by some of the L&I data sources.
+More recent upturns in the number of injury reports published by L&I appear to coincide with an effort on the part of L&I to collect that information electronically, possibly also affecting the consistency of the information provided.
+The PCRB has, therefore, relied entirely on Statistical Plan data, which also allows for greater detail of analysis of this issue in some respects than do the L&I reports.